The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

 Jesus answered and said to them, “This is the work of God, that you believe in Him whom He sent.”

 The writer of Hebrews expresses this position of faith as rest and describes a type of diligence in order to enter into it.

 Let us therefore be diligent to enter that rest, lest anyone fall according to the same example of disobedience.

 — Hebrews 4:11

 Sometimes we wrestle to enter rest.
-Jacob won't let go until He is blessed.
-Israel's name means.
+Jacob illustrated this idea for us when he didn't let go of the Angel of the Lord until He is blessed.
 This last name encourages us to never give up never quit.
 Endure to the end.

 But he who endures to the end shall be saved.

 — Matthew 24:13